-Before beginning Abadog, it is a good idea to spend a few days trying to become more aware of your dog’s behaviours.
+You can start right away, once you begin you can stop and start whenever you like.
+Part way through there is the option to spend a few days trying to become more aware of your dog’s behaviours.
 To the best of your abilities, you should observe and identify what behaviours are occurring (use the list here).
 You should note what situations these behaviours are occurring in.
-Once you have done this, you are ready to start Abadog.
+Once you have done this, you are ready to start ABAdog.
 It can be useful to complete the questionnaire with a small group of people who know your dog well, so that everyone can contribute.

-“Early Access” means that Abadog has not officially launched yet, as we are still in the Early Access testing phase.
-During the Early Access testing phase, only a limited number of new Abadog purchases will be available for the public each day.
-We do this to ensure that every customer receives the full experience they deserve.
-Prospective customers can sign up to a waiting list that adds you to a queue of people who would like to use this Early Access version of Abadog.
-Our expected launch date is February 2019, after which the daily limit will be removed.
+“Early Access” means that ABAdog has not officially launched yet, as we are still in the Early Access phase which is limited to a small number of veterinary clinics in Australia.
+Prospective veterinary clnics can sign up to a waiting list that adds you to our queue of clinics who would like to use this Early Access version of ABAdog.
+There is sometimes a delay of days to weeks before being accepted into the early access programme.

 No, it is normally not the fault of the owner.
 The commonly held belief that dogs with behavioural problems must have a bad owner is wrong.
 This is especially true if we talk about the serious behavioural problems like aggression, phobias or anxiety.
 Many excellent owners can end up with dogs that have serious problems.
 Likewise, many owners that do all the wrong things will still have a dog that is well behaved and happy.
 The reason is that the environment that a dog lives in is only part of what determines their behaviour.
 Genetics and chance also play a role.
 Some dogs are born with a brain that is wired to be aggressive, anxious or fearful, and preventing these problems is very difficult without advanced dog behaviour knowledge.
 Other dogs can be born with a resilience that allows them to remain well behaved, calm and friendly with almost any owner.
 The large number of dogs with serious behavioural problems cannot be attributed to any one factor such as bad parenting.